How to set up a website

 Use your own domain

-If you are hosting your domain's DNS with us, then you don't need to do any additional set up.
+If you are hosting your domain's DNS with us, there's nothing special to set up.

-In some rare cases, users may want to host websites at Fastmail but keep the DNS and/or email hosting for their domain elsewhere.
-In that
+In some rare cases, users want to host websites at Fastmail, but want to host DNS and/or email for their domain elsewhere.
+In that case, you should preferably point your domain to the CNAME record

 *A note about aliases